Card: Upper Deck Collector’s Choice 1994

 Acquired: In Person 1994, Houston Oilers Training Camp

-Gary Brown of Penn State was originally played at safety.
+Gary Brown of Penn State originally played at safety.
 I remember vividly watching Gary in the Holiday Bowl stripping the ball from Ty Detmer in spectacular fashion and running 53 yards the other direction for a touchdown.

 The Houston Oilers drafted Gary Brown in 1991 and converted the defensive back to runningback.
 He’d back up Allen Pinkett and Lorenzo White in 1991 and see mop up duty in his first season cleaning up the Los Angeles Raiders in the 4th quarter of the first game, running for 60 yards and a touchdown on only 5 carries.
 Once I saw his performance I was very comfortable with Brown- and at 5’11”, 230 was impressed by his perfect balance of power, explosiveness, and speed.

-He’d get some more playtime in 1992, where he’d again show up in mop up duty, this time squarely behind Lorenzo White, rushing for almost 100 yards on the season, but 1993- that would be Brown’s long awaited coming out party.
+He’d get some more playtime in 1992, where he’d again show up in mop up duty, this time squarely behind Lorenzo White, rushing for almost 100 yards on the season, however 1993- that would be Brown’s long awaited coming out party.

 Gary Brown did what few runningbacks had done before him, galloping for 1000 yards starting 8 games subbing for injured starter Lorenzo White that season.
 Brown helped the Oilers pull of their best record in Oiler history at 12-4.
 He’d rush for 166 yards in a 38-3 victory over the Bengals and then follow that up with 194 yards over the Browns.
 Later in the season he’d post 100+ yard efforts against Cleveland (again), Pittsburgh, and San Fransisco, just clearing 1000 yards by 2, and averaging 5.1 yards a carry.
 Unfortunately nicks and tears caught up with Brown, and injuries increasingly took their toll on him in 1994 and 1995.